NMC

 Such a change will enable fewer vessel movements which would:

-Facilitating vessels of approximately 20,000m3 means that the following matters of relevance to the Proposed Scheme will be sought to be dealt with in the Change Application:
+Facilitating vessels of approximately 20,000m3 means that the following matters of relevance to the Proposed Scheme have been sought to be dealt with in the Change Application:

 Environmental effects